Allie Long: Chelsea FC, 2013 (loan)

 Following the 2013 NWSL season, Long agreed to a brief off-season loan to Chelsea Ladies.
 She played in Chelsea's International Women's Club Championship campaign in Japan and returned to Portland afterwards without appearing in a league match.

 Reign FC, 2018–2021

-On January 11, 2018, Long was traded to the Reign FC in exchange for Australian international forward Caitlin Foord and a 2020 NWSL 2nd Round draft pick.
+On January 11, 2018, Long was traded to Seattle Reign FC in exchange for Australian international forward Caitlin Foord and a 2020 NWSL 2nd Round draft pick.

 Long appeared in 19 regular season games for Seattle in 2018 and scored three goals.
-She missed the last three games of the regular season due to a knee injury but returned to the lineup for Seattle's semi-final match against her former team, the Portland Thorns.
+She missed the last three games of the regular season due to a knee injury but returned to the lineup for Seattle's semi-final match against her former team, the Portland Thorns FC.
 Seattle lost to Portland, 2–1.

-NJ/NY Gotham FC, 2021–present
+NJ/NY Gotham FC, 2021–2023

 On April 27, 2021, NJ/NY Gotham FC acquired Long from OL Reign in exchange for $80,000 in allocation money and a second round draft pick.